-When the warnings refer to the ending time, make sure that the clocks are synchronized, the time zone is correctly set and the flow exporter is properly configured.
+When the warnings refer to the ending time, make sure that the clocks are synchronized, the time zone is correctly set, the flow exporter is properly configured, and the PFC PIC is not overloaded (Juniper issue).

 You can double-check whether the time of the Flow Sensor and the start/end time of flows differ by more than 300 seconds.
 In Reports " Tools " Flow Collectors " Flow Records, select the Flow Sensor, set Output to Debug and generate a listing for the last 5 minutes: